 Cabernet Sauvignon - probably the most famous grape variety in the world

 Cabernet Sauvignon was documented in France as far back as 1635.
-Approx. 165,000 ha of this grape are grown worldwide.
-In Germany, total plantings amount to over 359 ha, approx. half of which are in the Pfalz, with a further 106 ha in Rheinhessen.
+Approx. 250,000 ha of this grape are grown worldwide.
+In Germany, total plantings amount to 483 ha (2022), approx. half of which are in the Pfalz (245 ha), with a further 129 ha in Rheinhessen.
 It is also grown in small quantities e.g. in Baden and on the Nahe.

 Cabernet Sauvignon belongs to the category of very late-ripening varieties.
 Its berries contain an especially large amount of pips, anthocyanins and tannins, which produce deeply-coloured wines ideally suited to ageing in barrique (225-litre) casks, as well as long-term cellaring.